-You often get what you pay for here, the more expensive the gamepad, the more responsive it's likely to be with additional features.
+You often get what you pay for here.
+The more expensive the gamepad is, the more responsive it's likely to be with additional features.
 Then again, you don't need to spend more than around $80 / £80 unless you want finer controls, customization options and other high-end add-ons.

 Will a third-party controller work on PS4?

 Most of the PS4 controllers you can buy will work with your PS4 – at least right now.
-The danger is if Sony updates the PS4 and some controllers that aren't officially licensed by Sony might become obsolete.
+The danger is if Sony updates the PS4 and some controllers that aren't officially licensed by Sony, they might become obsolete.

 The only officially licensed PS4 controllers – other than the DualShock 4, of course – are the Razer Raiju Pro Gaming Controller, Nacon Revolution Pro Controller, HORI Wired Mini gamepads and Nacon Wired Compact Controllers.